mattman2864/Obsidian/Horizontal Integration.md

-Horzontal Integration is teh buying out of all competing businesses in the same industry.
+Horizontal Integration is the buying out of all competing businesses in the same industry It was practiced by [[John D. Rockefeller]] and multiple other [[Gilded Age]] entrepreneurs.